 Family offices are an ideal choice for emerging managers.
 Their leaner due diligence processes and flexibility make them a perfect fit for managers seeking quicker engagements and smaller allocations.

-One of the biggest advantages of working with family offices is their ability to avoid bureaucratic delays.
-Unlike pension funds or foundations, which may take over a year to complete due diligence, family offices can make decisions in just a few months.
+One of the most significant advantages of working with family offices is their ability to avoid bureaucratic delays.
+Unlike pension funds or foundations, which may take a year or more to complete due diligence, family offices can make decisions in just a few months.
 This speed is particularly beneficial for managers who are early in their fundraising, where timing is crucial.

 Family offices also prioritize alignment over scale.
 They are more interested in managers whose strategies resonate with their values—whether it's sustainability, innovation, or niche markets—than in managers with a long track record or massive portfolios.
 This means emerging managers can stand out by focusing on areas that are meaningful to the family office, even if they don't yet have institutional scale.